 All about Spectrometers

-Our spectrometers are flexible systems that allow for a large number of configurations, which provides the optimization of the optical and spectroscopic performance for a specific application.
 The optical components such as the entrance slit, diffraction grating, or detector can have a strong influence on the sensitivity, optical and digital resolution, and stray light of the spectrometer.
-In this section, we provide you with some useful information about how our spectrometers work and how to choose the ideal optical components to achieve maximum performance and sensitivity on your spectrometer.
+In this section, we provide you with some useful information about the optical components and how to get the best performance and sensitivity for your spectrometer.

 How our Spectrometers work?